apascualgarcia/RatioDependent/README.md

 * The parameters needed to run Beyond-MeanField.f, i.e. the parameters contained in Beyond-MeanField.in.
 You should fix there the different choices, if the script should read or generate parameters, etc. Since the idea behind this script is to explore the structural stability, the parameter fixedPoint should be always equal to one, in which case the system will be always prepared at a feasible starting point.
 * The range of Delta values to simulate.
-* Which is the additional variable X you want to explore and the range of values.
+* Select the additional variable X you want to explore and the range of values (select a single value for any of the possible choices if you are not interested in exploring any metaparameter)
-* The number of randomizations for each pair X, Delta values.
+* The number of randomizations for each pair (X, Delta) values.
 * The number of processors to use (variable Nproc).
 If it is not fixed to certain value it will get the maximum number available in the computer.
 * Labels for the output files.